Claudette Colbert: Middle years, 1945–1961

 In 1958, she returned to Broadway in The Marriage-Go-Round, for which she was nominated for a Best Actress Tony Award.

-She made a brief return to the screen, opposite Troy Donahue in Parrish (1961).
-It was her last appearance on the big screen, and she played the supporting role of the mother.
-The film was a commercial success, but Colbert received little attention, and she directed her agent to end any further attempts to generate interest in her as a film actress.
+She made a brief return to the screen, played the supporting role as the mother of Troy Donahue in Parrish (1961).
+It was her last appearance on the big screen.
+The film was a commercial success, but Colbert received little attention, and she directed her agent to end any further attempts to generate interest in her as a TV actress.
+Even at this period, she still looked younger than her actual age.

-Later career, 1962–1987
+Later career, 1963–1987

 Colbert made successful Broadway appearances in The Irregular Verb to Love (1963); in The Kingfisher (1978), with co-star Rex Harrison; and in Frederick Lonsdale's Aren't We All?
 (1985), also with Harrison.
 She told an interviewer, "Audiences always sound like they're glad to see me, and I'm damned glad to see them."

 She appeared in a supporting role in the television miniseries The Two Mrs. Grenvilles (1987), which was a ratings success, and for which she won a Golden Globe and was nominated for an Emmy Award.
 Towards the end of her life, she explained why she had never written her autobiography, "I've been happy, and that's no story."